java67/encfs4win-reloaded/README.md

 NOTE: **Use a drive (like `X:`)** as `<plain_dir>` to avoid case sensitive problems which results in file/folder not found problems.
 To change the drive label, use `encfs <crypt_dir> <plain_dir> -- -o volname=<label>`

 NOTE: GUI (encfsw) is not compatible with EncFS4Win Reloaded v2.
-If you want a CLI, consider downloading v1 (see [Releases](https://github.com/kriswebdev/encfs4win-reloaded/releases)).
+If you want it, consider downloading v1 (see [Releases](https://github.com/kriswebdev/encfs4win-reloaded/releases)).

 ## Build